More human identity? We need open-loop identity

 Our identity tools are broken.

-It’s time to build an identity tools and infrastructure that can meet our needs, too; citizens, customers and consumers.
+It’s time to build an identity tools and infrastructure that can meet our needs, too: for us citizens, customers and consumers.

 When thinking about the future it’s sometimes helpful to look to the past, to what has worked, and to understand why.